rwilliams/jrubywiki/SuccessStories.md

 To access the Processing core and other java libraries, and to integrate ruby gems into processing sketches.

 ### Java integration?
-Yes, including the dynamic loading of native binaries using a custom library loader.
+Yes, projects include custom jruby extensions (compiled using polyglot maven).
+But also includes the dynamic loading of native binaries (required at runtime) using a custom library loader when needed.

 ## [Desktop Application Development in JRuby](http://spin.atomicobject.com/2007/11/12/desktop-application-development-in-jruby)